Board Chair, Co-founder

 Ms. Buchanan received her B.A. from Yale Univ., and her J. D. from the Univ. of Denver.
 She graduated from the Iliff School of Theology with honors, where she received a Masters of Divinity (M.Div.).
 Rev. Buchanan did her Clinical Pastoral Education (CPE) training at St. Anthony Hospital, Denver, CO, completing a second year residency in trauma.
 Rev. Buchanan is an ordained Minister of Word & Sacrament in the Presbyterian Church U.S.A.
 (PCUSA).

 Ms. Buchanan loves to laugh.
 She enjoys urban and mountain life, and is devoted to her family and friends.
-Widowed early, she came to appreciate the preciousness of life itself as never before.
+Widowed early, she came to appreciate the gift of life as never before.
 With gratitude and joy she serves APFC.